derekmt12/derekndavis.com/posts/dont-sacrifice-your-declarative-api-react-pattern-conditional-hooks.md

 ---
 title:
-  "Don't Sacrifice Your Declarative API for One Use Case - A React Pattern for Conditional Hooks"
+  "Don't Sacrifice Your Declarative API for One Use Case: A React Pattern for Conditional Hooks"
 subtitle:
   'Designing React components that support declarative and